What is TOSCA (Topology and Orchestration Specification for Cloud Applications)?

-The TOSCA language describes cloud services using "templates" and "plans."
+The TOSCA language describes cloud services using templates and plans.
 Templates define the structure of a cloud service.
 Plans define the processes that start, stop and manage that cloud service over its lifetime.
 For example, TOSCA could be used to describe the relationship between Docker containers, virtual machines, server components, endpoints and services within a cloud environment.
-This allows for faster, and more repeatable and scalable, application deployments.
+This enables faster, repeatable and scalable application deployments.

 The TOSCA open standard is supported by the Organization for the Advancement of Structured Information Standards (OASIS).
-The OASIS TOSCA Technical Committee approved TOSCA 1.0 as a standard in January 2014.
-Cloud service and application developers will benefit from a working knowledge of the TOSCA language and grammar, which they can review in TOSCA documentation.
+The OASIS TOSCA Technical Committee approved the TOSCA 1.0 standard in January 2014.
+Cloud service and application developers can benefit from a working knowledge of the TOSCA language and grammar, which they can review in TOSCA documentation.

 TOSCA is still in active development, with the committee approving the TOSCA Simple Profile for YAML version 1.3 in 2020, as well as expanding support for containers, load balancing, scaling, monitoring, network functions virtualization and other software-defined networking initiatives for future iterations of the standard.